zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

    Specifies the path portion of the token introspection endpoint URL, provided by the OAuth2/OIDC provider.
 The Token Introspection endpoint is defined by the [OAuth 2.0 Token Introspection extension](https://datatracker.ietf.org/doc/html/rfc7662) as an OAuth2 endpoint, that takes a parameter representing an OAuth 2.0 token and returns a JSON document representing the meta information surrounding the token, including whether this token is currently active.

-**Note:** Provide externalMapperUser and externalMapperUrl if they differ from the default values.
+**Note:** Provide identityMapperUser and identityMapperUrl if they differ from the default values.

-  * **'components.gateway.apiml.security.x509.externalMapperUser'**
+  * **'components.gateway.apiml.security.oidc.identityMapperUser'**
-    The user ID used to call the external mapper.
+    The user ID used to call the identity mapper.
 Needs to be set properly according to the permissions requirements listed in the step 2 of the [ESM configuration](#esm-configuration) above.

   **Note:** Skip this property if the Zowe runtime userId is not altered from the default `ZWESVUSR`.

 To authenticate to the mapping API, a JWT is sent with the request.
 The token represents the user that is configured with this property.
 The user authorization is required to use the `IRR.RUSERMAP` resource within the `FACILITY` class.
 The default value is `ZWESVUSR`.
 Permissions are set up during installation with the `ZWESECUR` JCL or workflow.

-If you customized the `ZWESECUR` JCL or workflow (the customization of zowe runtime user: `// SET ZOWEUSER=ZWESVUSR * userid for Zowe started task`) and changed the default USERID, create the `components.gateway.apiml.security.x509.externalMapperUser` property and set the value by adding a new line as in the following example:
+If you customized the `ZWESECUR` JCL or workflow (the customization of zowe runtime user: `// SET ZOWEUSER=ZWESVUSR * userid for Zowe started task`) and changed the default USERID, create the `components.gateway.apiml.security.oidc.identityMapperUser` property and set the value by adding a new line as in the following example:

 **Example:**

    ```
-   components.gateway.apiml.security.x509.externalMapperUser: yournewuserid
+   components.gateway.apiml.security.oidc.identityMapperUser: yournewuserid
    ```

    * **`components.gateway.apiml.security.oidc.identityMapperUrl`**